 - Hull or the vessel itself

-Cargo insurance covers the damage caused to the goods and shipments which are loaded on the ship.
-The damage is covered when it happens during the transit.
-A hull insurance covers the damage caused to specifically the ship or the vessel during the transit.
+Cargo insurance covers the damage caused to the goods and shipments loaded on the ship.
+It covers the damage occurring during transit.
+Hull insurance covers the damage caused to specifically the ship or the vessel during the transit.

-There are various perils of sea which can be a cause of loss when the voyage takes place.
-These perils can cause damage to ship as well as the cargo present on the ship.
+There are various perils of the sea that can be a cause of loss when the voyage takes place.
+These perils can cause damage to the ship as well as the cargo present on the ship.
 Some damages take place on account of unavoidable disasters and some take place due to negligence.

-The new Jason clause simply states that the Cargo owner has to contribute in the general average even when the damaging incident is caused by the negligence of the ship/carrier owner.
-In such case the new Jason clause should be present in the bill of landing.
+The new Jason clause requires the cargo owner to contribute to the general average.
+The cargo owner has to pay for damages as caused by the negligence of the ship/carrier owner.
+In such a case, the new Jason clause should be present in the bill of landing.

-A general average means the loss or damage to the ship or the cargo which is shared by the ship owner and the cargo owner.
+A general average implies that the loss or damage to the ship or the cargo is shared by the ship and the cargo owner.

-Thus, the new Jason clause protects the ship owners by having general average in case of damage caused by the negligence by the shipowner or the crew.
+Thus, the new Jason clause protects the ship owners in case of damage caused by the negligence of the shipowner or the crew.

-Before the adoption of Harter Act in 1893, the shipowners were not allowed to get any benefit from the cargo owners in case of losses sustained by shipowner’s negligence.
-To establish a way in which the negligent shipowner could recover in general average, the shipowners inserted a clause in their bill of landing which stated that whenever the ship was released from the claims under the Harter Act and had undergone a process of due-diligence, recovery can be permitted.
-Later the carrier immunities were revised in Carriage of Goods by Sea Act of 1936 and the new Jason clause was included.
+Prior to the adoption of the Harter Act in 1893, the ship owners received no benefit from the cargo owners when sustaining losses due to the ship owner’s negligence.
+To establish a way in which the negligent shipowner could recover in general average, the ship owners inserted a clause in their bill of landing.
+It stated that recovery can be permitted whenever the ship was released from the claims under the Harter Act and had undergone a process of due diligence.
+Later the carrier immunities were revised in the Carriage of Goods by Sea Act of 1936 and the new Jason clause was included.

 Read More: Why do You Need Marine Insurance?